mozilla/experimenter-docs/docs/getting-started/android-integration.md

 ### Handling First Run experiments

-Since `fetchExperiments` from the remote settings URL is slow, and we wish to be able have access to the Nimbus experimental configuration as early in start up as possible, Nimbus downloads and caches the experiment recipes on the `n`th run of the app and only applies them and makes them available to the app at the beginning of the _next_ i.e. the `(n + 1)`th run of ther app.
+Since `fetchExperiments` from the remote settings URL is slow, and we wish to be able have access to the Nimbus experimental configuration as early in start up as possible, Nimbus downloads and caches the experiment recipes on the `n`th run of the app and only applies them and makes them available to the app at the beginning of the _next_ i.e. the `(n + 1)`th run of the app.

 Astute readers will notice that when `n = 0`, i.e. the very first time the app is run, there are no experiment recipes downloaded.
 If Remote Settings experiment recipes JSON payload is available as a `raw/` resource, it can be loaded in at first run: